 This eye-catching building is made of timber and was built by the Duke of Fife as a community centre for the inhabitants of Auchendryne.

 Near the village hall is a striking Catholic church built in Gothic Revival style.
 It was paid for by Lady Carmarthen, the wife of the 7th Duke of Leeds, who rented Old Mar Lodge from the Earl of Mar.
 The church was built in 1839 to replace an earlier 1795 building on Chapel Brae.
 It is built of granite quarried just 15m from the building site.

 Just west of the village hall is an ornate drinking fountain erected in 1897 to mark Queen Victoria's Diamond Jubilee.

 Five miles to the east of Braemar is Balmoral Castle, the country home of the Royal family since the days of Queen Victoria and Prince Albert, while a drive north brings you to enigmatic Corgarff Castle, a brooding tower house set in a stunning landscape below steep hills.

-Braemar is one of the prettiest and most beautifully situated villages in Royal Deeside, and though it can be a touch touristy at times, it makes a wonderful centre to enjoy the area.
+Braemar is one of the prettiest and most beautifully situated villages in Royal Deeside, and though it can be a touch touristy at busy times of the year, it makes a wonderful centre to enjoy the area.

 Address: Braemar, Aberdeenshire, Scotland